Skip to content

 Frequently Asked Questions

-Is Cummins more reliable than WEN for generators?
+Are Cummins generators more reliable than WEN generators?

-According to the scoring data, Cummins holds a Tier A reliability rating of 91 out of 100, while WEN sits at Tier C with a score of 60 out of 100.
-This is a significant gap and suggests Cummins generators are generally more dependable over time.
+Yes, based on the available data, Cummins holds a Tier A reliability rating with a score of 91 out of 100, while WEN is rated Tier C at 60 out of 100.
+This is one of the most significant differences between the two brands.

 Explore Further